 Honoring God In Business, Even When It's Not Popular

 I struggled with the title of this blog post, so much so that it's taken me several weeks to sit down and write it.
-Normally, as someone who loves to write where words flow easily, I can sit down and crank out a blog post rather quickly but this one has been different.
+Normally, as someone who loves to write where words flow easily, I can sit down and crank out a blog post rather quickly but this one was different.

 In the latter part of October, I received a referral from one of my clients to speak with a wedding event planner who was in search of some social media and marketing assistance.
 We were introduced via email and as I scheduled a time to talk with them, I asked that they send me their website and social media accounts so I could look them over before we hopped on a call, a practice I follow for any potential client.

 After spending some time looking over their website and Facebook fan page, I determined that I was not the best fit for this client based on my personal Christian beliefs.
 A decision that was easy to make with my heart, but one that I wrestled with how to handle out loud.
-So, I prayed through it all weekend, consulted with my business partner and other women in my circle who I greatly value their opinions.
+So, I prayed through it all weekend, consulted with my business partner, my husband and other women in my circle who I greatly value their opinions.

 In discussing this with my trusted inner circle, it was interesting to see how it caused anxiety for them too; what to say, how to say it, how to handle it, what not to say.
 I was advised several times not to be honest about why I couldn't work with this client and to be transparent, I too was tempted to come up with a "I am already so busy right now and can't help you but I wish you all the best in finding someone who has more time" lame excuse but here is where I struggled the most: I would never do that in any other situation with any other client.
 I was only considering that because of the sensitive nature of the subject in this particular situation.